GM to slash jobs and production, cancel some car models

 Rivals Ford Motor Co and Fiat Chrysler Automobiles NV have both curtailed U.S. car production.
 Ford said in April it planned to stop building nearly all cars in North America.

-An industrywide slowdown in passenger car sales started to pick up steam in 2017.
+The industrywide slowdown in passenger car sales started to pick up steam in 2017.

 The shift by U.S. consumer preferences have been away from passenger cars to larger, more comfortable SUVs and pickup trucks has been swift and severe, leaving automakers scrambling to readjust.